Our text's this term:

 • Be imaginative, sing songs, dance and create fantastic models, drawings and paintings.

-Each day your child will take part in a literacy, numeracy, phonic and topic sessions which are carefully planned and tailored to what they need to learn and to allow them to progress to the next stage.
+Each day your child will take part in a literacy, numeracy, phonic and enquiry sessions which are carefully planned and tailored to what they need to learn and to allow them to progress to the next stage.

 Play - Choosing Time